Sathaerz/Avorion-Mods/ExtraShipClassesCore/readme.txt

     - tankemspecial - Effectively combines the iron curtain and siege gun script.
     - terminalblocker - Unlike megablocker, this script does actually jam hyperspace in the entire sector.
     - torpedoslammer - This enemy will spew a constant stream of powerful torpedoes.
+    - linker - This script will cause the enemy to share HP with its allies.

 Most of the above scripts can be customized in some way.
 Make sure to look at the individual script for what values can be messed with.